odpi/egeria-docs/site/docs/features/anchor-management/overview.md

     ![Figure 2](anchors-classifications-on-attached-objects.svg)
     > **Figure 2:** Examples of other types of entities that are linked to an Asset but not necessarily anchored there

-It is worthwhile maintaining the `Anchors` classification because reads of and updates to the anchored entities will happen many times, and it is rare that an anchored entity will change its anchor during its life time.
+It is worthwhile maintaining the `Anchors` classification because reads of, and updates to the anchored entities will happen many times, and it is rare that an anchored entity will change its anchor during its life time.

 ## LatestChange classification